 As recommended by the American Academy of Pediatrics (AAP), infants younger than 12 months will be fed formula or breast milk (no cow's milk); children between 12 and 24 months will be fed formula, breast milk, or whole milk.
-A request to feed a child younger than 12 months anything other than formula or breast milk will require written authorization from the child's medical provider.
+A request to feed a child younger than 12 months cow's milk will require written authorization from the child's medical provider.